Johnathan A. Z. West

 Who am I?

 I was born in New Hampshire, raised on both sides of the southern border, and finally settled in Derry and the surrounding areas in 1999.
 My first apartment was in The Fairways, I've lived on East Derry Road, Village Brook Drive, Walnut Hill Road, and eventually bought a house on Scenic Drive.
 I went to West Running Brook, Pinkerton Academy, and the University of New Hampshire.
 I studied to be an Architect, a Particle Physicist, and eventually decided to follow my passion for technology into a career as a Network Engineer and Infrastructure Design Specialist.
 My beautiful supporter and partner Keila, and my wonderful children Rebecca and Julius are the rocks upon which I find the strength to work hard and provide for them everything they want and need.
-That strength has now inspired me to try and provide a better life and superior government for the people of Derry and the Great State of New Hampshire.
-I hope you and I can work together to make that hope a reality for all.
+That strength has now inspired me to try and provide a better life and superior government; For them, for the people of Derry, and the people of the Great State of New Hampshire.
+I hope you and I can work together to make New Hampshire the best it's ever been.

 Issues & Political Concerns